w0rng/onehalf/README.md

 # OneHalf

 Mostly the same as [sonph](https://github.com/sonph/onehalf)'s OneHalf colorscheme.
-However, I've added support for some plugins and tweaked a few highlight groups that were a bit of an eye swore.
+However, I've added support for some plugins and tweaked a few highlight groups that were a bit of an eye sore.

 # Features